How to Take Sharper Photos

 Preventing Camera Movement

-If your camera moves too much while you are shooting, you will slightly blur your subject.
-This is often referred to as camera shake.
-If you are shooting without a tripod, make sure to gently press the shutter.
-Even if you have steady hands, if you press the shutter too vigorously, you can create a slight camera shake that will cause a blur that is not visible until the images are viewed or printed large.
+If your camera moves while you are shooting, you will slightly blur your subject.
+This is often referred to as camera blur or camera shake.
+If you're shooting without a tripod, make sure to gently press the shutter.
+Even if you have steady hands, if you press the shutter too vigorously, you can create a slight camera shake that will cause a blur that is not visible until the images are viewed or printed.
 If you have unsteady hands like I do, you may want to try using a tripod.
-If I am excited, happy or nervous, my hands ALWAYS shake, no matter what!
+If I'm excited, happy or nervous, my hands ALWAYS shake, no matter what!
 So, I use a tripod as much as I possibly can.
 Using a tripod may seem impractical at first, but the more you use it, the more comfortable it becomes.
 Personally, I prefer to take that extra step to make sure my subject isn’t blurry!

 Depending on your subject, you will need to adjust your shutter speed accordingly.
 If you have a fast-moving subject, you’ll need a fast shutter speed.
 However, if you are shooting portraits, or your subject has very little movement, you can get away with a slower shutter speed.